uaf-arctic-eco-modeling/dos-tem/README.md

     $ make

 The process can take a little bit of time.
-You should see each file being compiled and finally linked at the end to create the DOSTEM extcutable.
+You should see each file being compiled and finally linked at the end to create the DOSTEM executable.

 Calibration Interface
 ----------------------